cloudmesh-community/book/chapters/cloud/arch.md

 ### Mainframe Computing

-Mainframe computing is using the larger and more reliable computers, like IBM System z9, to run the critical applications, bulk data processing, enterprise resource planning and business transaction processing.
+Mainframe computing originated on the principle of using more massive and more reliable computers, like IBM System z9, to run the critical applications, bulk data processing, enterprise resource planning and business transaction processing.

 > According to
 > [Wikipedia](https://en.wikipedia.org/wiki/Mainframe_comp), the term
-> mainframe originally referred to the large cabinets called "main
+> mainframe initially referred to the large cabinets called "main
 > frames" that housed the central processing unit and main memory of
 > early computers.
 Later, the term was used to distinguish high-end
 > commercial machines from less powerful units.
 Most large-scale